Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Potential under a Temperature Gradient

 One can identify $\beta$ and $\Delta \beta$ in Fig.~\ref{fig:strings_full}, with black string metric parameters in Eq.~\ref{eq:linear_tempgrad}, at $z=L$, as:

-The problem has now been reduced to mathematical computation of the string action for the Wilson loop in Fig.~\ref{fig:strings_full}, using the metric in Eq.~\ref{eq:mod_metric}.
+The problem has now been reduced to mathematical computation of the string action corresponding to the string contours in Fig.~\ref{fig:strings_full}, using the metric in Eq.~\ref{eq:mod_metric}.
 The general approach would require a numerical approach.
-However, most parts of the solution can be analyzed analytically.
+However, many parts of the solution can be analyzed analytically.
+As mentioned in \cite{soo}, beyond a certain inter Quark distance $d_{max}$, the free energy of strings are minimized when the strings are disconnected and run from the boundary to the black hole horizon.
+This configuration would correspond to a dissociated heavy Quarkonium.
+Since we are mainly interested in a bounded $Q\bar{Q}$ potential, we only consider the case where $L<d_{max}$.